buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Very Rare; **Cost:** 15000 gp

 this painted brass **bottle** weighs 500 grams.
 When you use two actions to remove the stopper, a cloud of thick smoke flows out of the bottle.
 At the end of your round, the smoke dissipates in a flash of harmless fire, and an efreeti appears in an unoccupied space within 9 meters of you.
-The first time the bottle is opened, the Narrator randomly determines what happens.
+The first time the bottle is opened, the Game Master randomly determines what happens.

 | **3d6** | **Effect** |
 |---|---|